CauldronDevelopmentLLC/jmpapi/doc/sql.md

 Inside SQL, strings are auto-quoted with MariaDB escaping; numbers and booleans are inserted raw; missing values become `NULL`.

+## Binary parameters

+The binary roots `{body}` and `{files.<name>}` are not interpolated into the SQL text — they are bound as real statement parameters, which is binary-safe at any size.
+See [binary.md](binary.md).
+Everything else is interpolated as described above.

 ## Typed values

 Inside SQL, values are always formatted into the statement (above).
 Elsewhere —